POETSII/tinsel/README.md

     is to tolerate latency as cleanly as possible.
-This includes the latencies arising from: (1) floating-point on Stratix V FPGAs (tens of cycles); (2) off-chip memories; and (3) sharing of resources between cores (such as caches, mailboxes, and FPUs), allowing the balance between compute, memory, and communication resources to be adjusted on a per-application basis.
+This includes the latencies arising from: (1) floating-point on Stratix V FPGAs (tens of cycles); (2) off-chip memories; and (3) sharing of resources between cores (such as caches, mailboxes, and FPUs).
+    Resource sharing allows the balance between compute, memory, and communication to be adjusted on a per-application basis.

   * **Caches**.
 To keep the programming model simple, we have opted to use data caches to optimise access to off-chip memory rather